 Cooking Matters Maine

-Since 1993, Cooking Matters (formerly Operation Frontline) has provided low-income people at risk of hunger with hands-on cooking and nutrition classes led by volunteer professional chefs and nutritionists.
-Our four to six week classes are held in local community agencies and schools.
+Since 1993, Share Our Strength’s Cooking Matters has provided low-income people at risk of hunger with hands-on cooking and nutrition classes led by volunteer professional chefs and nutritionists.
+These four to six week classes are held in local community agencies and schools.
 Classes are free to participants and host agencies.
 At each class, participants receive a bag of groceries and recipes to try at home.

 What classes are offered through Cooking Matters Maine?